 REQUIREMENT NUMBER REQUIREMENT DESCRIPTION 1 Describe the meaning and purposes of fish and wildlife conservation and management.
 2 List and discuss at least three major problems that continue to threaten your state's fish and wildlife resources.
 3 Describe some practical ways in which everyone can help with the fish and wildlife effort.
 4 List and describe five major fish and wildlife management practices used by managers in your state.
 5 Do ONE of the following: a.
-Construct, erect, and check regularly at least two artificial nest boxes (wood duck, bluebird, squirrel, etc.) and keep written records for one nesting season. b.
-Construct, erect, and check regularly bird feeders and keep written records of the kinds of birds visiting the feeders. c.
+Construct, erect, and check regularly at least two artificial nest boxes (wood duck, bluebird, squir- rel, etc.) and keep written records for one nesting season. b.
+Construct, erect, and check regularly bird feeders and keep written records daily over a two-week period of the kinds of birds visiting the feeders. c.
 Develop and implement a fishery improvement project or a backyard wildlife habitat improvement project.
 Share the results with your counselor. d.
-Design and construct a wildlife blind near a game trail, water hole, salt lick, bird feeder, or birdbath and take good photographs or make sketches from the blind of any combination of 10 wild birds, mammals, reptiles, or amphibians.
+Design and construct a wildlife blind near a game trail, water hole, salt lick, bird feeder, or bird- bath and take good photographs or make sketches from the blind of any combination of 10 wild birds, mammals, reptiles, or amphibians.
 6A Observe and record 25 species of wildlife.
 Your list may include mammals, birds, amphibians, and fish.
 Write down when and where each animal was seen.
 7C Examine the stomach contents of three fish and record the findings.
 It is not necessary to catch any fish for this option.
-You must visit a cleaning station set up for fishermen or find another, similar alternative.
-8 Using resources found at the library and in periodicals, books, and the internet (with your parent's permission), learn about three different positions held by fisheries and/or wildlife professionals.
-Find out the education and training requirements for each position.
+8 Identify three career opportunities that would use skills and knowledge by fish and wildlife profes- sionals.
+Pick one and research the training, education, certification requirements, experience, and expenses associated with entering the field.
+Research the prospects for employment, starting salary, advancement opportunities and career goals associated with this career.
+Discuss what you learned with your counselor and whether you might be interested in this career.